Esther-Velasco/Coding-projects/README.md

 2. Quizz = A quizz game.
 3. Calculator = A calculator capable of doing basic arithmetic operations.
 4. Hirst Painting = Using Turtle Graphics library, I create a painting inspired in a million dollar piece of art consisting of dots with random colors, having the shape of a 10 x 10 square.
+5. Turtle Race = A basic turtle race using turtle Graphics.